Help Center/ Direct Connect/ User Guide/ Monitoring and O&M/ Using iPerf3 to Test the Bandwidth Availability of a Connection

 Prerequisites

-• Network connectivity between your on-premises data center and the cloud has been established, and the routes have been configured.
+• The connection between your on-premises data center and Huawei Cloud has been established, and the routes have been configured.

-• A network access device is available in the on-premises data center as the client or server in the iPerf3 tests.
+• A network access device in the on-premises data center, which functions as the client or server in iPerf3 tests

 Install iPerf3 on the on-premises network access device and on the six ECSs.
 The following describes how to install iPerf3 on an ECS.